 Hornbeck Offshore Services, Inc. was incorporated under the laws of the State of Delaware in 1997.
 In this Annual Report on Form 10-K, references to "Company," "we," "us," "our" or like terms refer to Hornbeck Offshore Services, Inc. and its subsidiaries, except as otherwise indicated.
 Hornbeck Offshore Services, Inc. is a leading provider of marine transportation, subsea installation and accommodation support services to exploration and production, oilfield service, offshore construction and U.S. military customers.
-Since our establishment, we have primarily focused on providing innovative technologically advanced marine solutions to meet the evolving needs of the deepwater and ultra-deepwater energy industry in domestic and select foreign locations.
+Since our establishment, we have primarily focused on providing innovative technologically advanced marine solutions to meet the evolving needs of the deepwater and ultradeepwater energy industry in domestic and select foreign locations.
 Throughout our history, we have expanded our fleet of vessels primarily through a series of new vessel construction programs, as well as through acquisitions of existing vessels.
-We maintain our headquarters at 103 Northpark Boulevard, Suite 300, Covington, Louisiana, 70433; our telephone number is (985) 727-2000.
+We maintain our headquarters at 103 Northpark Boulevard, Covington, Louisiana, 70433; our telephone number is (985) 727-2000.

 We own and operate one of the youngest and largest fleets of U.S.-flagged, new generation OSVs and MPSVs.
 In late 2011, we commenced our fifth OSV newbuild program, which also includes the construction of MPSVs.
-Since that time, we have grown our new generation fleet from 51 OSVs and four MPSVs to 62 OSVs and eight MPSVs, after accounting for the sale of five OSVs in 2014 and 2015.
-Upon completion of the last two vessels currently contracted to be delivered under this newbuild program, our expected fleet will be comprised of 62 OSVs and ten MPSVs.
+Since that time, we have grown our new generation fleet from 51 OSVs and four MPSVs to 66 OSVs and eight MPSVs.
+Upon completion of the last two vessels to be delivered under this newbuild program, our expected fleet will be comprised of 66 OSVs and ten MPSVs.
 Together, these vessels support the deep-well, deepwater and ultra-deepwater activities of the offshore oil and gas industry.
 Such activities include oil and gas exploration, field development, production, construction, installation, IRM, well-stimulation and other enhanced oil recovery activities.
 We have also developed a specialized application of our new generation OSVs for use by the U.S. military.
 Our new generation OSVs and MPSVs have enhanced capabilities that allow us to more effectively support the premium drilling and installation equipment and facilities required for the offshore deep-well, deepwater and ultra-deepwater energy industry.
-We are one of the top two operators of domestic high-spec new generation OSVs and MPSVs and one of the top four operators of such equipment worldwide, based on DWT.
+We are one of the top two operators of domestic high-spec new generation OSVs and MPSVs and one of the top three operators of such equipment worldwide, based on DWT.
 Our fleet is among the youngest in the industry, with a weighted-average age, based on DWT, of nine years.